17 Best Portuguese Desserts

 #15 Tarte de Amendoa

-Tarte de Amendoa or Almond tort is another classic Portuguese dessert.
-Made with a base of almond flour, wheat flour, milk, sugar, and eggs, and topped with a crust of almond and caramel, it is simply divine, especially if you love almonds and caramel.
+Tarte de Amendoa, or Almond tort, is another classic Portuguese dessert.
+It is made with a base of almond flour, wheat flour, milk, sugar, and eggs and topped with a crust of almonds and caramel.
+It is simply divine, especially if you love almonds and caramel.

-Besides egg yolks Portuguese sweets typically use plenty of Almonds, so you will frequently find desserts with almonds or made with almond flour.
-The reason for this is the abundant Almond trees Portugal has in particular in Northern Portugal in Trás dos Montes and the Douro region.
+Besides egg yolks, Portuguese sweets typically use plenty of Almonds, so you will frequently find desserts with almonds or made with almond flour.
+The reason for this is the abundant Almond trees Portugal has, particularly in Northern Portugal in Trás dos Montes and the Douro region.

-You will find this tort in some restaurants and in bakeries, and you should definitely try it.
+You will find this tort in some restaurants and bakeries, and you should try it.

 Best Portuguese Desserts